Reopening End of June 2017

 Please allow approx. 2.5 hours per tour.

 Wear outdoor clothing according to the weather, layers are best as it can be windy but as you will be walking, you may get warm.
 Sturdy walking shoes, hiking boots or trainers with ankle support and good treads are required.
-Plimsolls and hiking sandals are not suitable.
+Plimsolls and hiking sandals are not suitable, please note that you could be refused entry if you arrive in unsuitable footwear.
 A waterproof jacket or poncho is also required.
 Even if it is not raining you are likely to get a splash or two from waves or the resident sea birds!

 View the appropriate footwear guide for visiting The Gobbins: http://www.discovernorthernireland.com/attachment.aspx?attachmentID=2110